lopezdsr/sql-query/sqlref/sql_reference.template.md

 *!<add comment lines here> include-svg src="./svgfiles/analyzeTable.svg" target="./diagrams/analyzeTable.svg" alt="syntax diagram for a analyze table command" layout="@break@" <add comment lines here>*

 The `ANALYZE TABLE` statement collects statistics about the specified table and for the specified columns.
 This information can be used by the query optimizer to improve the query plan.
-For example, to decide which table is smaller when using a broadcast hash join, add those columns that are used in the SELECT statements.
+For example, to decide which table is smaller when you use a broadcast hash join, add those columns that are used in the SELECT statements.

 ```sql
 <add comment lines here> analyze statistics for the table customer without scanning each object